r-huijts/YouTubeAPIKit/README.md

   }
   ```
 ### Cookies usage
-YouTubeKit allows you to add an account's cookies into the requests by following those steps:
+YouTubeAPIKit allows you to add an account's cookies into the requests by following those steps:
 1. Define the cookies variable in your YouTubeModel:
 ```swift
 let YTM = YouTubeModel()